Portugal Walking Tour on the Alentejo Coast

 Alentejo is the region south of Lisbon and North of The Algarve.
 In the east, it reaches up to the Spanish border, whilst on the west, it ends where the Atlantic Ocean starts.
 Our hike is based on the coastal area of Alentejo, in the amazing setting of its 150km of coast which is inside the ‘Alentejan National Park’.
 This is Portugal’s least populated area, and the vibe is one of a place that is still very much basing its rhythms and habits on the slow way of the past and of Nature.
 Fishing and agriculture are still the main activities here, and though tourism is on the rise, we can still feel the true personality of this place and of its people, who are still surprised when they see a visitor.

-This is a trip for sea lovers, for people that would live all their life on a beach and would happily eat just grilled fish.
+This is a trip for sea lovers, for people that would live all their life on a beach and would happily eat only grilled fish.
 Or it’s is a trip for somebody who still hasn’t truly appreciated the Ocean and all its life and wants the opportunity to truly taste its beauty.

 The Sea, or better, the Atlantic Ocean is the constant in this hike that, in 7 days will take us from ‘Porto Covo’ to ‘Cabo de San Vincente’, one of the most westerly point in Europe.
 We will constantly head south, hiking on small paths that the local fishermen have used for centuries to get to the best fishing spots.